Before getting to the point of this entry, it is necessary to clear the air for the discussion.

 There is value in a hybrid communal system where the compensation policies promote performance-based compensation but also collaboration and collective results.
 The idea is to avoid completely individual evaluations on one extreme and a company-wide pool of comparison on the other extreme.

 There will always be room for above and below average contributions, but there should be less opportunity for individual above-average performance within a team that does not achieve its goals.
 Contrary to popular belief, unequal performance is also part of Marxian thought.

 A significant challenge in implementing the hybrid system will be the association between end-results and the individual contribution to those results.
 An employee may leave a department or product area long before the first customer-satisfaction survey is turned in.
 Devising a workable model seems a good theme for a PhD thesis or a best-selling book.
 Drawing a parallel to Marx's predictions about communism as a natural evolution of mature capitalism, this new hybrid model will be a natural evolution of mature work environments.

-The current yearly assessment model is more manageable because performance is measured on a comparative basis with other employees in the company and in the industry.
+The widespread yearly assessment model is more manageable because performance is measured on a comparative basis with other employees in the company and in the industry.
 On the other hand, this model is somewhat detrimental to the companies when the product release cycle exceeds the yearly checkpoint.
 It is detrimental because it precludes the customer satisfaction from being factored into the compensation policy.
 The lack of immediate association between compensation and work results is a catalyst to labor alienation.

 Embracing Marx's views is not about violent overthrow of governments and arbitrary confiscation of property.